An exotic calculus of Berezin-Toeplitz operators: Computation of the second term in the star product

-For some constants $c_2,c_3,c_4$.
-Observe that $(\nabla _w (\Delta _w^H \mathfrak{g}) )$ will be a linear combination of first derivatives of the entries of $H(x)$, which are all zero because we are using normal coordinates.
-Therefore \eqref{eq:nasty} reduces to:
+for some constants $c_2,c_3,c_4$.
+Observe that $(\nabla _w (\Delta _w \mathfrak{g}) )$ evaluated at $x_0$ will be a linear combination of first derivatives of the entries of $H(x)$, which are all zero because we are using normal coordinates.
+Therefore \eqref{eq:nasty}, evaluated at $x_0$, reduces to:

 for some constant $A$, and using the complex variable $z = w_1 +iw_2$.